Witches' Familiars: A Look at Familiar Spirits and Magical Pets

 The Wolf is an animal that was often associated with witches in the northern European countries.
 During the werewolf-witch trials, many men and women were accused of witchcraft and being able to shift into the likeness of a wolf.
 Some said that it wasn't the actual witches who were the wolves but actual familiar spirits who inhabited the bodies of wolves to do the witches' bidding.
 Wolves were sacred to old gods, as well.

 Any type of weird or unlikely creature could have been accused of being a witch's familiar.
-Some of the lesser known familiars included frogs, toads, lizards, blackbirds, snakes, insects and more.
+Some of the lesser known familiars included frogs, toads, lizards, blackbirds, snakes, butterflies, beetles and more.

 A witch's familiar was not always in the form of an animal...the familiar spirit could also take the form of a human being if it so wished.
 A couple of the Pendle Witches accused of having familiars confessed that their familiars were actually in the form of a human man or a little boy.
 Perhaps these familiar spirits took on the shape of something that the witch could feel most comfortable with...or perhaps they took on the shape of something that the witch might have been fearful of.We may never know.